woojiahao/git-guide/03-first-commit/README.md

 - Clone the remote repository on your local machine (local repository)
 - Navigated to the loal copy in your terminal

-1. Create a new file in the root of the project folder and add the text "Hello world" into it.
-You can do this from your file explorer or through the terminal.
+1. Create a new file in the root of the project folder and add your name into it.
+You can do this from your file explorer (creating a new text file directly and editing it) or through the terminal.

     ```bash
-    echo "Hello world" > a.txt
+    echo "Woo Jia Hao" > names.txt
     ```

 2. View the current status of the work directory.